 Make eye contact with those around you.
 Let them know that you’re aware of their presence.
 However, don’t stare, because this can be intimidating or misconstrued as a challenge.

 Take a self-defense course like R.A.D.

-If you become the victim of Identity Theft you should contact one of three major credit card bureaus and place a fraud alert on your credit report.
+If you become the victim of identity theft, contact one of the three major credit bureaus (listed below) and place a fraud alert on your credit report.
 The credit bureaus are required to share information with each other about identity theft, so there is no need for you to contact more than one of the three.
 You may also request a copy of your credit report.

 The three credit bureaus are:

 Atlanta, GA 30374-0241